Maryland landlords

 Maryland Tenants’ Bill of Rights

-The State of Maryland has published the first statewide Tenants’ Bill of Rights in the nation, as required by the passage of the Renters Rights and Stabilization Act of 2024.
+The Maryland Department of Housing and Community Development has published the first statewide Tenants’ Bill of Rights in the nation, as required by the passage of the Renters Rights and Stabilization Act of 2024.
 Maryland landlords, please note: Starting on July 1, 2025, the Maryland Tenants' Bill of Rights must be included with all rental leases.
-Please go here and download the Bill of Rights.
+Please go here and download your copy.
 If you have a landlord-tenant issue and need assistance, please fill out our intake form.
 You can also download our Maryland Tenant Guide for self-help and information.

-Maryland County Code Enforcement, Inspection, and Zoning Agencies
+Maryland Code Enforcement, Inspection, and Zoning Agencies

 Click on a link below to go to that county's code enforcement office, and procedures for filing a housing or other complaint.
 Allegany County Anne Arundel County Baltimore City Baltimore County Calvert County Caroline County Carroll County Cecil County Charles County Dorchester County Frederick County Garrett County Harford County Howard County Kent County: (410) 778-7437 Montgomery County Prince George's County Queen Anne's County St. Mary's County Somerset County Talbot County Washington County Wicomico County Worcester County If you have questions on a Maryland tenant-landlord matter, please fill out our tenant advocacy intake form here.